qwell/disorder-in-the-court/README-Catalis.md

 - [judyrecords.com](https://judyrecords.com), who handled the first round of blowback from court security issues.
 - The State of Arkansas, who allowed me to present my findings in an effort to avoid the same pitfalls when building their own court platform.

-## Footnotes

-[^1]: _Catalis [states on their website](https://web.archive.org/web/20231005221308/https://catalisgov.com/our-story/) that "in less than five years [we have] strategically acquired and combined more than 30 public sector software companies".
-Learning and merging infrastructure after an acquisition takes a large amount of effort.
-Juggling 30 acquisitions would be a monumental undertaking that reduces focus on other necessary areas of business (e.g. securing legacy platforms)._

 ## Definitions

 - **Enumeration**: The process of systematically probing a system to discover valuable information, such as document names or user accounts, by incrementing values in a URL or input field.